For cPanel & WHM 11.48

 |Remote FTP Host (Remote FTP Backup Only)|

-If you opted to use Remote FTP backups, enter the remote FTP server's IP address in the Remote FTP Host text box.
+If you select the Remote FTP (Accounts Only) option, enter the remote FTP server's IP address in the Remote FTP Host text box.

 When you specify the backup host, exclude the FTP protocol.